gcanti/fp-ts/docs/modules/ReadonlyMap.ts.md

 ## pop

-Delete a key and value from a `ReadonlyMap`, returning the value as well as the subsequent `ReadonlyMap`.
+Delete a key and value from a `ReadonlyMap`, returning the value as well as the subsequent `ReadonlyMap`, or returning `None` if the key doesn't exist.

 **Signature**